zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 Keep and speak to the people.

 [APZ 164.5] (#apz164 .5) {#apz164 .5 .ref .apz} "Profit stories to willing people
-Do not.”
+Do not."
 Profit due to profit, with the intention of making profit.
 Speak not to the people to complete.
 Distance to speak.
 Noothed will be. (deceitful) will be a distance from speech with an unrestricted mind Close